mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   demo-app-image
 ```

-If you visit [http://localhost/](http://localhost/) in a browser, you should see the demo app.
+If you visit [http://localhost/](http://localhost/) in a browser, you'll see the demo app.

 # A more realistic Docker image

 Most web apps don't accept traffic directly from the browser.
 Instead, they use an HTTP server like Nginx or Apache to handle generic tasks (e.g., load-balancing, serving static files) while the backend handles the app-specific logic.

-I added the [`nginx` branch to my docker-flask-upload-demo repo](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx) to demonstrate a Docker image that's closer to what you'd use in a real-world app.
+I added the [`nginx` branch to my Docker repo](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx) to demonstrate a Docker image that's closer to what you'd use in a real-world app.
 The interesting differences are below:

 ```bash
 # Install nginx.